Protect Civic Space

 • Legal or administrative conditions

-• E.g., difficulties registering your group or meeting compliance rules
+For example: difficulties registering your group or meeting compliance requirements

 • Access to funding and resources